shuvankarhh/bizzzy/CONVENTIONS.md

 ## Design pattern

 We are trying to maintain RESTful conventions as much as possible.
-Every actions are broken down to the 6 REST verbs.
+Every actions are broken down to the six REST verbs.
 Those are:

 > GET